Fast2docs/Fast2-docs/docs/catalog/tool.md

-## SleepTask <small> - Wait some time once punnet is processed </small> {#SleepTask data-toc-label="SleepTask"}
+## SleepTask <small> - Blocks punnet on thread for a given period of time </small> {#SleepTask data-toc-label="SleepTask"}

-Task forcing Fast2 to wait some time before processing the punnet, without updating its state or metadata.
+Task blocking a thread per punnet to wait some time before processing the punnet, without updating its state or metadata.
+As the thread is asleep for a defined time, all tasks are slowed down.

 <b>Optional settings</b>